Automattic/Picard/README.md

 1. Clone this repo to your computer (e.g. `git clone git@github.com:Automattic/Picard.git`)
 1. Run `npm install` to install the node dependencies
 1. Run `gulp js` to compile the JavaScript

+If `gulp js` complains that the command is not found, make sure it's installed globally with `sudo npm install -g gulp`.
+Then run `gulp js` again.